Skip to main content

 Catching Specific Error Types

-// Custom error classes for specific error scenarios
+// Custom error classes for specific scenarios

 class NetworkError extends Error {